On Krull-Gabriel dimension and Galois coverings: Krull-Gabriel dimension of abelian categories

 Assume that $\CC,\CD$ are abelian categories.
 A functor $F:\CC\ra\CD$ is \textit{exact} if and only if for any exact sequence $0\ra X\stackrel{f}{\rightarrow}Z\stackrel{g}{\rightarrow}Y\ra 0$ in $\CC$ the sequence $0\ra F(X)\stackrel{F(f)}{\longrightarrow}F(Z)\stackrel{F(g)}{\longrightarrow}F(Y)\ra 0$ is exact in $\CD$.
 Equivalently, the functor $F$ preserves finite limits and finite colimits, see \cite[VIII]{McL}.
 Note that if $F:\CC\ra\CD$ is exact, then $X'\subseteq X$ yields $F(X')\subseteq F(X)$ and $F(X\slash X')=F(X)\slash F(X')$, for any objects $X',X$ of $\CC$.
 Moreover, $F$ preserves kernels, images, cokernels and coimages of homomorphisms in $\CC$.

 Assume that $\CC$ is an abelian category.
 A full subcategory $\CS$ of $\CC$ is a \textit{Serre subcategory} if and only if for any exact sequence $0\ra X\ra Z\ra Y\ra 0$ in $\CS$ we have $Z\in\CS$ if and only if $X,Y\in\CS$.
-Therefore $\CS$ is closed under subobjects, quotiens and extensions.
+Therefore $\CS$ is closed under subobjects, quotients and extensions.
+It is easy to see that a Serre subcategory is an abelian subcategory.

 Basic examples of Serre subcategories are provided by kernels of exact functors.
 Indeed, if $F:\CC\ra\CD$ is an exact functor, then the \textit{kernel} $\Ker(F)$ of $F$ is the full subcategory of $\CC$ formed by all objects $X\in\CC$ such that $F(X)=0$.
 It is easy to see that $\Ker(F)$ is a Serre subcategory of $\CC$.